sam-notte/notte/notte/llms/prompts/action-listing-incr/user.md

 [Rest of table...]
 </action-listing>

-Please analyze the following web document and provide your output following these strict rules:
+Please analyze the following web document and provide your output following these strict rules, under the <document-summary>, <document-analysis> and <action-listing> tags:

 <previous-action-list>